 Climate friendly technologies and capacity development for the implementation of the Brazilian National Waste Policy

-Although Brazil established a progressive waste policy in 2010, GHG emissions are still increasing in the waste sector.
-Therefore, the project aims to improve the conditions for the use of the climate protection potential of the waste sector.
-Climate-relevant criteria (e.g. specific GHG reduction potential) are integrated into regulations of ministries and financing institutions.
-Employees of the municipalities and the private sector will be trained and decision-making support tools provided for the municipalities so they can project and implement waste management measures (capacity development).
-The project will support the integration of specific modules for climate-friendly waste management into university courses and the development of a German-Brazilian applied R&D network to contribute to the sustainable establishment of a climate-friendly and innovative waste policy.
+Although Brazil established a progressive waste policy in 2010, greenhouse gas emissions are still increasing in the waste sector.
+The project therefore aims to improve the conditions in this sector with the aim of exploiting the climate protection potential.
+To this end, climate-relevant criteria are integrated into the regulations, rules, laws, etc., enacted by the ministries.
+Municipal and private sector employees are also given training and decision-making support instruments are provided for the municipalities to help them plan and implement waste management measures that impact on climate protection (‘capacity development’).
+The project supports the integration of climate-friendly waste management measures into study courses and the establishment of a German-Brazilian research and advisory network.
+In this way it helps to firmly anchor a sustainable, climate-friendly and innovative waste policy.

 State of implementation/results

 The January 2020 call for tenders by the Industry Association of the State of Rio de Janeiro (Federação de Industrias - FIRJAN) for innovative energy efficiency solutions in water, waste water and waste management contains criteria for greenhouse gas reduction in waste management measures - based on the project's advice.

 At the Connected Smart Cities event (9th - 10 September 2020), the project presented the decision support tools "Integrated Technology Combinations and Costs" and "GHG Emissions in Waste Management".